eye-division/adventure-places/_adventures/bouldering-cotswolds.md

 permalink: 'https://friendly-violin.cloudvent.net/adventure/trails-coedybrenin/'
 adventure_date: 2018-07-12 00:00:00
 description_markdown: >-
-  Set within Snowdonia National Park, with Cadair Idris on its doorstep, Coed-y-Brenin is the UK’s first, and largest, dedicated mountain bike trail centre.
-If you're looking for excellent mountain biking there are miles of exceptional singletrack for experienced riders alongside family and intermediate trails perfectly suited to all abilities.
-A more recent addition, Run Coed-y-Brenin boasts a fantastic range of dedicated, way-marked running trails from the 2.7-mile/4.3km Sarn Helen to the challenging Half Marathon that features over 700 metres of ascent.
+  Set within the southern reaches of Snowdonia National Park, Coed-y-Brenin is the UK’s first, and largest, dedicated mountain bike trail centre.
+This extensive area of forest is networked with miles of exceptional singletrack for experienced riders alongside family and intermediate trails perfectly suited to all abilities.
+A more recent addition, Run Coed-y-Brenin boasts a fantastic range of dedicated, way-marked running trails from the 2.7-mile (4.3km) Sarn Helen to the challenging Half Marathon (13.5 m/21.8km) that features over 700 metres of ascent.
 display_image: true
 main_image_path: /assets/images/coed-y-brenin-mountain-bike-049-4.JPG
 main_image_caption: